-In addition, as part of the English/Language Arts and Writing units fifth grade students will participate in a study of exploration in which they consider the impact of early explorers on shaping the development of the New World.
-Students also study the 13 original colonies to identify in what ways, and for whom, America was a land of opportunity during the colonial period.
+In addition, as part of the English/Language Arts and Writing units, fifth graders will participate in a study of exploration and colonization.
+Students first consider the question, What impact did the early explorers have on shaping the development of the New World?
+Students then study the 13 original colonies in an effort to answer the question In what ways, and for whom, was America a land of opportunity during the colonial period?
 Students determine the similarities and differences among the early American colonies through the study of a variety of primary and secondary sources and electronic media.

-Aiken, Braeburn, Bugbee, Charter Oak, Duffy, Morley, Smith, Webster Hill, Whiting Lane and Wolcott-Spanish; Norfeldt - French
+Aiken, Braeburn, Bugbee, Charter Oak, Duffy, Morley, Smith, Webster Hill, Whiting Lane and Wolcott-Spanish; Norfeldt - French; Charter Oak - Chinese

-- Learn to communicate in French or Spanish through oral expression.
+- Learn to communicate in French, Spanish or Chinese through oral expression

-- Learn the correct pronunciation of specific French or Spanish vocabulary.
+Learn the correct pronunciation of specific French, Spanish or Chinese vocabulary

-- Learn the nuances of verbal/nonverbal communication in French or Spanish .
+Learn the nuances of verbal / nonverbal communication in French, Spanish or Chinese

 A theme related to travel focuses on transportation, airports, hotels, time, directions and currency.
-The cultural focus centers on regional France and South American countries.
+The cultural focus centers on regional France, South American countries, and China.

 The Visual Arts Department promotes artistic development, fosters development of visual literacy, critical thinking skills, intellectual risktaking and lifelong learning.
-The curriculum is grounded in the (1994) National Standards.
-The curriculum is currently being revised using the National Core Arts Standards DRAFT (2015) (NCAS) as a guide.
+The curriculum is currently being revised using the National Core Arts Standards (NCAS) as a guide.
 The program is grounded in developing student-centered experiences that promote meaningful discourse.

 Understanding The Creative Process through the Visual Arts